venturers/venturers.github.io/index.md

 ## Community Feedback

-"The site works extremely well, looks appealing and has a lot of potential to do great as a stand alone website." -Fellow ICS 314 Student
+"The site works extremely well, looks appealing and has a lot of potential to do great as a stand alone website." -Fellow Student

 Other praise from our viewers:
 - Visually and aesthetically appealing